This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Clarins is not certified cruelty-free by any third-party cruelty-free certifications like Leaping Bunny or PETA.

-Because Clarins is not certified cruelty-free by a third party, no one is looking into or substantiating Clarins’ cruelty-free commitments and claims.
+Since Clarins is not certified cruelty-free by a third party, no one is substantiating or auditing Clarins’ cruelty-free commitments and claims.

-To sum up, by choosing to sell in mainland China, Clarins must have its products tested on animals.
+To wrap up, Clarins allows its products to be tested on animals when required by law, like when selling in China.
 Therefore, we would NOT consider Clarins to be a cruelty-free brand.

 Currently, Clarins is on our List of Brands to Avoid – Animal Tested.